ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * GWAS evidence distributed across many genes;
 * no small set of genes or communities dominating the overall pattern;
-* broad persistence of GWAS evidence after removing the strongest individual loci or genes;
-* network degree, community membership, or seed proximity may explain some variation in GWAS evidence, but no single network feature is required * to account for the broad distribution of association signal.
+* network degree, community membership, or seed proximity may explain some variation in GWAS evidence, but no single network feature is required to account for the broad distribution of association signal.

 These patterns would be interpreted as more consistent with many genetic contributors influencing the trait.